-We have audited the financial statements of Orange County's Credit Union, which comprise the statements of financial condition as of December 31, 2023 and 2022, and the related statements of income, comprehensive income (loss), members' equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Orange County's Credit Union, which comprise the statements of financial condition as of December 31, 2024 and 2023, and the related statements of income, comprehensive income, members' equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Orange County's Credit Union as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Orange County's Credit Union as of December 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.